pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 These include:

 Hatch:
-* Doesn't support dependency "pinning"
+* Doesn't support dependency pinning
 * Currently doesn't support use with other build back ends.
 Lack of support for other build back ends makes Hatch less desirable for users with more complex package builds.
 If your package is pure
 Python, this won't be an issue.
 NOTE: there is a plan for this feature to be added in the upcoming months.
 * Doesn't allow you to select what environment manager you use. <!-- (is this right??) -->